-A summer writing program for youth of Onaping Falls, ON.
+A writing program for youth of Onaping Falls, ON.
 Write a story this summer for a chance to win cash prizes and get your writing included in an exciting new book from Stark Publishing!

 To help support and celebrate creativity and writing, Mark Leslie, in collaboration with the Levack/Onaping Branch of the Greater Sudbury Public Library, is heading up a writing contest for young writers from the Sudbury community of Onaping Falls (Levack, Onaping, Dowling).
 This is a contest that is free to enter and comes with an opportunity to win cash prizes, receive feedback on submissions, and get their work published in a book.

 Title: Creatures in the Library: Tales From Young Onaping Falls Writers

 Submission Period: July 1, 2022 to April 30, 2023

 Guidelines: Write and submit a story or poem anywhere between 100 and 3000 words using the phrase “Creatures in the Library” as inspiration.
 When you hear the phrase “creatures in the library” what things does that inspire in you?
 Let your imagination flow and go with it – and enjoy the process.
 It doesn’t matter what genre, or what style you write.
 Stories can be for a general adult audience, for young adults or for young readers.

 Please keep the content family-friendly and refrain from using situations and language that are too adult in nature.

 Looking for inspiring, imaginative, and inventive tales and writing that can fit within the theme or idea of “creatures in the library.”
 They can be stories of nature, fantastical tales, creepy horror, contemporary literary stories, poetry, humor.
 Whatever those words inspire you to write.
 Just make sure it is compelling and well-written.